Jessada26/BSC_POOL_ID/README.md

 # BSC_POOL_ID

-- find your find pool id from BSC scan.
+- find your pool id from BSC scan.

 # HOW TO USE

-- paste code on browser Console and remove let from variable before you paste
+- paste code on browser Console and remove let from variable before you paste this fucntion.